-On the BU Supplement, you must apply to a specific BU school or college and indicate a specific area you intend to study.
-(To see all your options, refer to the Schools, Colleges and Programs list in the BU Supplement.)
-If you have no single school or subject in mind, we suggest you apply to the College of Arts & Sciences and select “Undeclared”.
-This liberal arts and sciences curriculum gives you two years to decide on your field of study.
+You must apply to a specific BU school or college and indicate an area of academic interest.
+To see all of your options, please refer to our Schools, Colleges, and Programs guide.
+If you have no specific school or subject in mind, we suggest you apply to the College of Arts & Sciences and select “Undeclared” or the College of General Studies.
+These liberal arts and sciences curriculums give you two years to decide on your field of study.

 - The College of Fine Arts

 You will be considered only for the program to which you apply.

 If you apply to one of the accelerated programs in Medicine or Dentistry in the College of Arts & Sciences, you will be considered only for the program to which you applied.